Capacity development to facilitate access to fexinidazole

 Project start: 2020

-This project is facilitating the delivery and uptake of fexinidazole, the first all-oral treatment for sleeping sickness, into selected African endemic countries through strengthened health care capacity and coordination via: the HAT Platform, a clinical research, training and access-supporting network of over 120 institutions; through trainings in the use of new tools; and reinforced pharmacovigilance channels for introduction of the new treatment.
+The project, known as FEX-g-HAT, is facilitating the delivery and uptake of fexinidazole, the first all-oral treatment for sleeping sickness, into selected African endemic countries through strengthened health care capacity and coordination via: the HAT Platform, a clinical research, training and access-supporting network of over 120 institutions; through trainings in the use of new tools; and reinforced pharmacovigilance channels for introduction of the new treatment.

-The project brings together a consortium of experts: DNDi, the National Control Programmes for Human African Trypanosomiasis of the Democratic Republic of Congo and Guinea, the Research Institute for Development (IRD), and the Institute of Tropical Medicine Antwerp.
+The FEX-g-HAT project brings together a consortium of experts: DNDi, the National Control Programmes for Human African Trypanosomiasis of the Democratic Republic of Congo and Guinea, the Research Institute for Development (IRD), and the Institute of Tropical Medicine Antwerp.

 How clinical research can contribute to strengthening health systems in low resource countries.
 Tropical Medicines and Infectious Diseases, 2020